DylanMoriarty/moriartynaps/app/_posts/0000-19-03-stranger-music-ii.md

 ## , and the rest.

 + **Joe Medgewick**.
-A Blues/Soul songwriter from the 50s & 60s who sold most of his work to other artists to record.
-This album of his seems to be demo's, but it's a good window into the songwriting world.
+Joe was a Blues/Soul songwriter from the 50s & 60s who sold most of his work to other artists to record.
+This means the album I have is mostly demo's, but it's a good window into the songwriting world.
 Quite a few tracks will {% include tooltips.html face="remind you of more famous work" tip="<a href='https://www.youtube.com/watch?v=cs3CTKWyHCc' target='_blank'>'When a Boy Becomes a Man'</a> starts out with a note that makes you think he's about to launch into 'A Change Is Gonna Come'.
-While his song <a href='https://www.youtube.com/watch?v=Cl5ZrhUGwkM' target='_blank'>'I Feel Good'</a> sounds like Jame's Brown 'I Feel Good' from an alternate dimension, to name a few." %}.
+While his song <a href='https://www.youtube.com/watch?v=Cl5ZrhUGwkM' target='_blank'>'I Feel Good'</a> sounds like Jame's Brown 'I Feel Good' from an alternate dimension, to name a few." %}, but ya have to wonder if that was him keeping up with trends, or just being ahead of the game.

 + **Lots of Reggae**.
 Yah man.
 Jhonny Greenwood's a standout here.

 + **XTC – Skylarking**, by track two or so I was on board for this.
-I thought the singer sounded {% include tooltips.html face="stereotypically 80's" tip="seriously tho why do they all sing in bored forced low baritone tones" %}, but I really thought this was from the 2000's.
-One of those psychedelic rock bands out of California.
+I thought the singer sounded {% include tooltips.html face="stereotypically 80's" tip="seriously why do all 80s male singers sing in bored forced baritone tones" %}, but I really thought this was from the 2000's.
+Figured it was one of those psychedelic rock bands out of California.

 + **Iron & Wine & Other Folk**.
 Good amount of that good good folk.

 + **More Worldly Tunes**.
-This time from Iran to Portugal, from Spain to Brazil.
+This time from Iran to Portugal, from Spain to Brazil!
+When I've finished the collection I'll put a list of what they are folks interested in these.

 {% include postimg.html imgsrc="posts/8-sm2/sofar.png" full="true" max="600"%}